t-geindre/php-gpio/README.md

 ([see a complete circuit diagram for a single LED + explanations & schemas here](https://projects.drogon.net/raspberry-pi/gpio-examples/tux-crossing/gpio-examples-1-a-single-led/))

-For sensors, enable the appropriate sensor.
+For *sensors*, enable the appropriate sensor.
 By example for a DS18B20 1-Wire digital temperature sensor:

 ``` bash